valivalivali/ScanSend/README.md

 - ❌ No selling user data
 - ❌ No ads or third-party SDKs
 - ❌ No background data collection
+- ❌ No account creation required
+- ❌ No network requests to our servers (we don't have any!)

 ### Your Data Stays Yours
 - All processing happens on your device
-- Documents are stored locally
+- Documents are stored locally in the app's sandboxed storage
+- Protected by iOS encryption and your device passcode
 - You control where documents are shared
-- Delete documents anytime
+- Delete documents anytime - they're gone forever
+- Delete the app = delete all data

+### Camera & Photo Permissions
+- **Camera**: Only accessed when you tap scan
+- **Photos**: Only accessed when you import/save
+- **Never** accessed in the background
+- **Never** uploaded anywhere

+For complete details, read our [Privacy Policy](https://github.com/yourusername/scansend-legal/blob/main/PRIVACY_POLICY.md)

 ## 📧 Contact Support